 Alternatively, if you are looking to provide consulting services over the internet, the LLC is a sensible choice, as it is flexible and simple, in terms of structure and maintenance.

 When applying for a business license, you must provide the name of your business.
-For this reason, it makes sense to form your company first so you can provide the approved entity’s name on the license application, rather than having to change it (which could carry a fee).
+For this reason, it makes sense to form your LLC or corporation first so you can provide the approved entity’s name on the license application, rather than having to submit a form to change the name after you form the company (which could carry a fee).

 It is recommended that you obtain any required business license(s) and permits before engaging in any business activities to ensure that you are in full compliance with local regulations.